USWNT roars back to rout Brazil, win Tournament of Nations trophy

 The U.S. women’s national soccer team won the Tournament of Nations title Thursday, recovering from an early own goal to defeat Brazil, 4-1, at Toyota Park in Bridgeview, Ill.

-The Americans (seven points) needed to win by two in order to edge Australia (seven) on the total-goals tiebreaker.
+The Americans (seven points) needed to win by two to edge Australia (seven) on the total-goals tiebreaker.

-After Tierna Davidson deflected the ball into her own net, the top-ranked United States responded with goals by Rose Lavelle (Washington Spirit) in the 33rd minute, Julie Ertz in the 53rd, Tobin Heath in the 61st and Alex Morgan in the 77th to extend the program’s unbeaten streak to 19 (17-0-2) since last summer’s defeat to Australia in the same tournament.
+After Tierna Davidson deflected the ball into her own net, the top-ranked United States responded with goals from Rose Lavelle (Washington Spirit) in the 33rd minute, Julie Ertz in the 53rd, Tobin Heath in the 61st and Alex Morgan in the 77th to extend the program’s unbeaten streak to 19 games (17-0-2) since last summer’s defeat to Australia in the same tournament.

 All four U.S. goals came on first touches, assisted by four different players, as the Americans improved to 28-3-5 against the seventh-ranked Brazilians.